Modern Weight ScienceAbout

 The problem with a suppressed appetite

-When you're not hungry, you naturally drift toward small, easy, carb-heavy foods.
-Protein-rich meals take effort to prepare and chew, and they're filling — which feels counterproductive when you're already full.
-The result: protein intake quietly collapses, and lean mass loss accelerates.
+When you are not hungry, you naturally drift toward small, easy, carb-heavy foods.
+Protein-rich meals take effort to prepare and chew, and they are filling, which feels counterproductive when you are already full.
+The result is that protein intake quietly collapses right when your body needs it most.
+This matters because rapid weight loss without adequate protein and training accelerates the loss of lean mass, a real concern covered in does GLP-1 cause muscle loss and preserving muscle during weight loss.

 How much protein?

 A widely used clinical range is 0.6 to 0.8 grams of protein per pound of goal body weight.
-For someone targeting 160 lb, that's roughly 95–130 g per day.
-If you lift weights, aim for the upper end.
+For someone targeting 160 lb, that is roughly 95 to 130 g per day.
+If you do resistance training, aim for the upper end of the range.

-• Front-load it: a 30–40 g protein breakfast banks progress before appetite fades later in the day.
+• Front-load it: a 30 to 40 g protein breakfast banks progress before appetite fades later in the day.

 • Every meal and snack should have a protein anchor.